theRealAph/ScopeLocals/README.md

 ...
 V.get() ...
 ```

 The syntactic structure of the code delineates the period of time when a thread can read its incarnation of a scoped value.
 This bounded lifetime, combined with immutability, greatly simplifies reasoning about thread behavior.
 The one-way transmission of data from caller to callees — both direct and indirect — is obvious at a glance.
-There is no+`set(...)` method that lets faraway code change the scoped value at any time.
+There is no `set(...)` method that lets faraway code change the scoped value at any time.
 Immutability also helps performance: Reading a scoped value with `get()` is often as fast as reading a local variable, regardless of the stack distance between caller and callee.

 [ _Remark:_ This is all very laudable and correct but it is too complicated.
 Not sure yet how to slim it down.]